hulizhen/blogo/README.md

-A blog engine built with Go.
+A lightweight static blog engine built with Go.